Our Management Team

 Responsibilities: to monitor and report the value of SCIRT to funders, clients and stakeholders; to create understanding throughout SCIRT of the importance of delivering best value; to maintain programme strategic awareness within SCIRT management team; to encourage, obtain and disseminate innovative processes, design and construction; to over-view risk management across SCIRT; to ensure Trade Practices compliance obligations are understood by all participants.

 What has been the biggest highlight of your time with SCIRT so far?
 The biggest highlight has been the community recognition of SCIRT via the Champion Canterbury ‘Supreme’ award – recognition at home.

-What is your biggest challenge for the SCIRT programme for 2014 and beyond?
+What is your biggest challenge for the SCIRT programme for 2016?
 The biggest challenge is obtaining a stakeholder consensus of strategy and scope of horizontal infrastructure rebuild that supports recovery.

 Interface Client Manager

 Responsibilities: Reporting and addressing issues between CCC and the Alliance and vice versa.

 Most looking forward to: Ensuring that the Alliance becomes champions in the community.

 Responsibilities: Leading the Commercial Team, made up of four sections: Finance, Estimating, Business Systems and IT support.
 We need to ensure that there are robust support systems in place that give confidence that performance is being monitored and value is being delivered.